Rakesh Jhunjhunwala's Price-to-Growth Ratio: Merging Fundamentals & Tech

 The Current Market Impacts on Growth Investing

 Economic trends have a lot to do with growth investing.
-While technology and consumer goods sectors are performing well, the global economy remains uncertain.
+While the technology and consumer goods sectors are performing well, the global economy remains uncertain.
 It's essential to consider what the experts would say.

 Lessons from Jhunjhunwala's Success Stories